A Longitudinal Study on the Attitudes of Gay Men in Beijing Towards Gay Social Media Platforms: Lonely Souls in the Digital Concrete Jungle: Related Work: LGBTQ+ Identities, Sociotechnical Risks, and Platformized Sociality

-A core finding of this study—the continuous rise in user satisfaction with app \textbf{usability} (e.g., simple interface, reasonable functions) alongside a sharp decline in satisfaction with \textbf{sociability} outcomes (e.g., sense of belonging, long-term relationships)—can be profoundly explained by affordance theory.
-This phenomenon reveals a disconnect\cite{nguyen2021managing} between usability affordances and sociability affordances in platform design.
+A core finding of this study—the continuous rise in user satisfaction with app usability (e.g., simple interface, reasonable functions) alongside a sharp decline in satisfaction with sociability outcomes (e.g., sense of belonging, long-term relationships)—can be profoundly explained by affordance theory.
+This phenomenon reveals a disconnect~\cite{nguyen2021managing} between usability affordances and sociability affordances in platform design.
 As platforms accelerated their commercialization, their design iterations increasingly focused on optimizing user retention and monetization, such as through algorithmic recommendations and live-streaming gifts.
 These improvements may have enhanced the operational fluency of certain interfaces (usability affordances) but did so at the expense of the community's healthy ecosystem, weakening the sociability affordances that promote deep connections and community trust.
-The results strongly demonstrate that for social platforms serving marginalized communities, technological "progress" that contradicts the core social needs of the community will ultimately lead to user alienation and disillusionment.
+The results strongly demonstrate that for social platforms serving marginalized communities, technological ``progress" that contradicts the core social needs of the community will ultimately lead to user alienation and disillusionment.
+Rather than fully determining user trajectories, these affordances act as situational triggers that interact with sociocultural pressures to shape evolving strategies of use.